NIH-MIB-AIR-fredhutch/DeepLIIF/README.md

 (deepliif_env) $ pip install shapely
 ```
 ## Pre-trained models
-The latest version of the pretrained models can be downloaded here: https://zenodo.org/records/4751737#.YKRTS0NKhH4
+The latest version of the pretrained models can be downloaded here: https://zenodo.org/records/4751737#.YKRTS0NKhH4  and should be placed in DeepLIIF/model-server folder

 ## WSI Inference
 python test_WSI_json.py